House passes two Republican-backed abortion measures - NewsBreak

 Democrats slammed Republicans on the House floor.

-“Who take pride in monitoring women’s vaginas.
+“Who takes pride in monitoring women’s vaginas.
 How dare you?
 How dare you?
 How dare you?” said Rep. Frederica Wilson (D-FL).

 The Republican-backed abortion-related bills are not expected to pass in the Democrat-controlled Senate.